Many Parallel Jobs#

 • Observable: Monitor and manage all jobs in a single pane of glass.

-Write a YAML for One Job#
+Write a YAML for one job#

 Before scaling up to many jobs, write a SkyPilot YAML for a single job first and ensure it runs correctly.
 This can save time by avoiding debugging many jobs at once.